At Purple Ninja we try our absolute best to meet the latest security standards and do everything the way it should be. We don't take shortcuts.

 All servers have brute-force preventive measures in place.

-Server databases are independent; so should a website be attacked, no others would be compromised.
-Internal connections keep things in sync.
+Server databases are independent and only accessible internally; so should a website be attacked, no others would be compromised.

 All connections to our servers are logged, so we can see if anyone's doing anything suspicious!

 All servers are always running the latest OS software, so important security updates are always up-to-date.

 All 3rd party software required for our websites to function is also updated regularly.

 All Purple Ninja websites are scanned weekly for web and network vulnerabilities using the same software used by NASA and the US Air Force.
 This includes common web attacks such as SQL Injection (prevented through prepared statements and strict server-side validation & sanitisation) and XSS, and also covers network vulnerabilities such as Heartbleed.

 All passwords are hashed and salted before being entered into our databases, so we never see user passwords.
 We only see a randomly generated series of characters, which represents your password after it's been encrypted.

 A nice way of getting your head around this is with a simple math equation.
 So if you had the numbers 4 and 15, These squared and then multiplied together would generate the number 3600 (4² x 15²).
 So if you only knew that the end-result was 3600 and you didn't know how many numbers you started with, working out these two initial numbers would be very difficult if not impossible; as there are hundreds of different combinations of numbers that would produce this.
 Imagine something thousands of times more complex than the sum above, and that end-result is what we store.
 So the only way to get this encrypted password is to enter the correct password when logging in.
 If the hash function we use for encryption is ever compromised, we will immediately update to a secure one and force a password reset for all users.